Add Row

 • Potential operational shutdowns until compliance is achieved.
 Facilities risk forced closure affecting business continuity.

 • Public disclosure of non-compliant companies.
-In regions like LA County, lists of violators are published, harming corporate reputation.
+In regions like LA County, lists of violators are published in LA Times, harming corporate reputation.

 Corporate team meeting with regulatory agency representative receiving wastewater compliance violation notice